MASTG-TECH-0059: Accessing App Data Directories

 $ cd ~/Library/Developer/CoreSimulator/Devices/$(ls -alht ~/Library/Developer/CoreSimulator/Devices | head -n 2 | awk '{print $9}' | sed -n '1!p')/data/Containers/Data/Application

-The command above will automatically find the UUID of the latest simulator started and navigate to the Applications Data directory.
-From there you can cd into the app's data directory by looking for the app's name in the Documents folder of each application directory.
+The command above will automatically find the UUID of the most recently started simulator and navigate to the Applications Data directory.
+From there, you can cd into the app's data directory by looking for the app's name in the Documents folder of each application directory.

 Using Xcode (Jailbroken and Non-Jailbroken Devices - Debug Builds Only)¶